Nishtar Medical University: Recognition

-The university is recognized for undergraduate and post-graduate medical training by the Pakistan Medical Commission and the College of Physicians and Surgeons of Pakistan.
+The university is recognized for undergraduate and postgraduate medical training by the Pakistan Medical Commission and the College of Physicians and Surgeons of Pakistan.

 Nishtar Medical University is also on the list of recognised universities of Higher Education Commission of Pakistan.

 It is listed in the FAIMER International Medical Education Directory of International Medical Schools.
-Nishtar's graduates are eligible to appear in different countries medical licensing exams including United States Medical Licensing Examination (USMLE) and Professional and Linguistic Assessment Board test (PLAB) of UK.
+Nishtar's graduates are eligible to appear in different countries medical licensing exams including United States Medical Licensing Examination (USMLE) and Professional and Linguistic Assessments Board test (PLAB) of UK.

 Departments

 Nishtar Medical University has the following departments: